lmc297/pyorthoani/README.md

 If you found PyOrthoANI useful, please cite [our paper](https://academic.oup.com/nargab/article/7/3/lqaf095/8196481), as well as the original [OrthoANI paper](https://www.microbiologyresearch.org/content/journal/ijsem/10.1099/ijsem.0.000760#tab2).

 To cite PyOrthoANI:

 > Martin Larralde, Georg Zeller, Laura M. Carroll.
 2025.
-PyOrthoANI, PyFastANI, and Pyskani: a suite of Python libraries for computation of average nucleotide identity. *NAR Genomics and Bioinformatics* 7(3):lqaf095. doi: 10.1093/nargab/lqaf095.
+PyOrthoANI, PyFastANI, and Pyskani: a suite of Python libraries for computation of average nucleotide identity. *NAR Genomics and Bioinformatics* 7(3):lqaf095. doi:10.1093/nargab/lqaf095.

 To cite OrthoANI:

 > Imchang Lee, Yeong Ouk Kim, Sang-Cheol Park, Jongsik Chun.
 2016.
-OrthoANI: An improved algorithm and software for calculating average nucleotide identity. *International Journal of Systematic and Evolutionary Microbiology* 66(2):1100-1103. doi: 10.1099/ijsem.0.000760.
+OrthoANI: An improved algorithm and software for calculating average nucleotide identity. *International Journal of Systematic and Evolutionary Microbiology* 66(2):1100-1103. doi:10.1099/ijsem.0.000760.

 ## 📜 About